acoli-repo/acoli-dicts/stable/dbnary/readme.txt

 Note that DBnary data is automatically extracted from a community-maintained resource.
 In comparison to many other dictionaries, its data is less reliable because (a) the original data is created and maintained by a community of amateurs, not lexicographers, and (b) the extraction is done automatically, and extraction errors do occur.
 These have not been corrected in this edition.

+Acknowledgements:
+The conversion to TIAD-TSV bidictionaries has been conducted in the context of the Horizon 2020 Research and Innovation Action "Pret-a-LLOD" (2019-2021)

 history:
 2019-02-16 TIAD export (CC)